rvpanoz/luna/README.md

-# Luna - NPM management developer tool.
+# Luna - NPM management :boom:

 Luna is a tool for developers to manage npm packages.
 You can ***install***, ***view***, ***update***, ***uninstall*** your npm global packages or manage your packages from a local directory.
 Also the application has a notification system to inform you about missing dependencies and outdated packages.